okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-cases/oie-embedded-sdk-use-case-self-reg/go/integrationsteps.md

 ### Step 8: Call ConfirmEmail when user submits verfication code

-Once the submits the verfication code from their email, call `EnrollmentResponse's` `ConfirmEmail` method passing in the verification code.
+After the user submits the verfication code from their email, call `EnrollmentResponse's` `ConfirmEmail` method passing in the verification code.
 Assuming the verification was successful, call the `WhereAmI` method on the returned `EnrollmentResponse` object.
 `WhereAmI` returns an `EnrollmentResponse` object with information about